CruxConnect/crux-docs/_product/get_item_export.md

 ### Request Parameters:

 item_uuids
-: (list) The Item UUIDs parameter provides a list of item_uuids to be exported
+: (array) The Item UUIDs parameter provides a list of item_uuids to be exported

 ### Response Parameters: